Used Car Financing Options in Australia

 Should I use dealer finance or an external lender?

-Dealer finance is convenient, but banks and online lenders may offer different rates or terms.
-Comparing options can help you decide.
+Dealer finance may be convenient, but other lenders may offer different rates, fees or terms.
+Comparing available options may help you decide which option best suits your situation.

 How much can I borrow for a used car?